The applicable method and equipment used will vary depending on what you want to evaluate and with what degree of accuracy.

 Evaluation target : Residues in general

 The presence or absence of residues is visually confirmed by magnification with a stereo microscope or digital microscope.
+The results vary from observer to observer, and judgment requires skill.

 It is used to check for contaminants that are not optically visible.
 Observation of organic materials requires proper adjustment of acceleration voltage, and also require skill; if an EDX (energy dispersive X-ray analyzer) is included, the characteristic X-rays generated by electron irradiation can be used to identify elements contained in the stains.